Mootly/mp_errors/README.md

 }
 ```

-If necessary for your configuration, make sure you have the following autoload definitions listed.
+If necessary for your configuration, make sure you have the following autoload definitions listed in your `composer.json`.
 Adjust the first step in the path as needed for the location of your vendor library.

 ```
 "autoload": {